Space lab is a precursor to a 20-ton space station

 China is pressing ahead with ambitious space plans

-A Long March 2F rocket blasted off successfully at 10:04 p.m. local time Thursday (10:04 a.m.
-ET) from the Jiuquan Satellite Launch Center in the Gobi Desert carrying the lab known as Tiangong-2, which translates to “heavenly vessel,” according to state media China Central Television.
+A Long March 2F rocket is expected to blast off at 10.04 p.m. local time (10:04 a.m.
+ET) from the Jiuquan Satellite Launch Center in the Gobi Desert carrying the lab, known as Tiangong 2 or “Heavenly Palace,” state media reported.

 A spacecraft will ferry a two-man crew to the lab in October – China’s first manned mission since 2013.
 The astronauts will remain in the lab for a month, where they will be carrying out experiments related to medicine, physics and biology.
 It’s China’s longest mission yet.

-“Tiangong is a precursor test bed of capabilities; building toward the large space station has always been the culminating goal of the Shenzhou program,” said Joan Johnson-Freese, a professor at the US Naval War College specializing in space programs and space security.
+“Tiangong is a precursor testbed of capabilities, building toward the large space station has always been the culminating goal of the Shenzhou program,” said Joan Johnson-Freese, a professor at the Naval War College specializing in space programs and space security.

 Rival to ISS